Guernsey

-Ms Gatehouse Jackson commenced work with the employer in October 2019 as a receptionist.
+The Applicant commenced work with the Respondent in October 2019 as a receptionist.

-Just before the COVID-19 lockdown in March 2020, management told Ms Gatehouse Jackson that her performance in the role had been “excellent”.
-However, due to the pandemic, Ms Gatehouse Jackson was given a “temporary layoff notice” and told there was no work for her to undertake.
+Just before the COVID-19 lockdown in March 2020, management told the Applicant that their performance in the role had been “excellent”.
+However, due to the pandemic, the Applicant was given a “temporary layoff notice” and told there was no work for them to undertake.

-Ms Gatehouse Jackson did remain as an employee and, whilst there was debate as to whether she was moved to a temporary contract, she was working again from October 2020.
+The Applicant did remain as an employee and, whilst there was debate as to whether they were moved to a temporary contract, they were working again from October 2020.

-On 9 November, a disagreement with the hotel owner occurred about an allegation that Ms Gatehouse Jackson had upset a hotel guest due to how she spoke to her.
-This disagreement ended with the proprietor telling Ms Gatehouse Jackson that she had been “fired”.
+On 9 November, a disagreement with the hotel owner occurred about an allegation that the Applicant had upset a hotel guest due to how they spoke to her.
+This disagreement ended with the proprietor telling the Applicant that they had been “fired”.

-There was a follow-up meeting between Ms Gatehouse Jakson and the owner.
-During this meeting, the owner told Ms Gatehouse Jackson she had been dismissed for gross misconduct and given a letter confirming the same.
+There was a follow-up meeting between the Applicant and the owner.
+During this meeting, the owner told the Applicant they had been dismissed for gross misconduct and given a letter confirming the same.

 The Tribunal enquired whether the hotel had followed any disciplinary process.
 The proprietor only stated that “gross misconduct was the process”.

-The Tribunal was unconvinced by this explanation and awarded Ms Gatehouse Jackson £10,030.95 compensation for unfair dismissal.
+The Tribunal was unconvinced by this explanation and awarded the Applicant £10,030.95 compensation for unfair dismissal.

 In summary, the Tribunal noted that “as a relatively significant employer in Guernsey, the Tribunal is disappointed that the Respondent did not take more considered steps in their disciplinary process.”